-Kavindu Ranasinghe and Robert Walter have been named as joint winners of the first ever Wembley National Stadium Trust (WNST) Primary-Aged Achievers Award.
-The award was created in 2014 to celebrate Panathlon’s youngest competitors.
+Kavindu Ranasinghe and Robert Walter were named as joint winners of the first ever Wembley National Stadium Trust (WNST) Primary-Aged Achievers Award in 2014.
+The award was created to celebrate Panathlon’s youngest competitors.

 It builds on the success of the Jack Petchey Outstanding Achievement Awards, which recognise the achievements of our secondary-aged competitors.

 Find out more about more about our award winners and their inspirational stories via the links below.

-Wembley National Stadium Trust Primary-Aged Achievers Award – Roll of Honour
+Primary Aged Achievers Award – Roll of Honour

 2019 – London – Jack Courtney (Merseyside / Essex – see below)